binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter10.md

 PSExec was written by Mark Russinovich as part of the Sysinternals tool suite.
 PSExec the tool allows you to execute programs on remote Windows systems without having to install anything on the server you want to manage or hack.
 Also being a telnet replacement.
 PSExec requires a few things on the target system:

-1. The Server Message Bloack (SMB) service must be available and reachable (not blocked by a fire wall for example)
+1. The Server Message Block (SMB) service must be available and reachable (not blocked by a fire wall for example)
 2. File and Print Sharing must be enabled
 3. Simple File Sharing must be disabled
 4. The Admin$ share (which maps to the Windows directory) must be available and accessible